-- Browse the application server log files for the server containing the application for clues. - Look up any error or warning messages in the message table. - If the application server is part of a Network Deployment or multiple-server configuration, verify that you have followed the steps for adding the application server to the configuration. - If the problems began after WebSphere Application Server security was enabled, view the topic Errors and access problems after enabling security, in this InfoCenter.
+- Browse the application server log files for the server containing the application for clues. - Look up any error or warning messages in the message table. - If the application server is part of a Network Deployment or a multiple-server configuration, verify that you followed the steps for adding the application server to the configuration. - If the problems began after WebSphere Application Server security was enabled, view the topic Errors and access problems after enabling security, in the information center.

-If you do not see a problem that resembles yours, or if the information provided does not solve your problem, contact IBM support for further assistance.
+If you do not see a problem that resembles yours, or if the information provided does not solve your problem, see "Obtaining help from IBM" on page 39.

+'''

 WSVR0040E: addEjbModule failed for MyApp-EJB.jar [class com.ibm.ws.runtime.component.DeployedModuleImpl] java.lang.NoClassDefFoundError: com/ibm/ejs/ras/Tr

+'''